-People's families were involved in discussions about their care planning, which reflected their assessed needs.
+People and their families were involved in discussions about their care planning, which reflected their assessed needs.
 Each person had an allocated keyworker, who provided a focal point for that person and maintained contact with the important people in their lives.

-There was an opportunity for families to become involved in developing the service and they were encouraged to provide feedback on the service provided both informally and through an annual questionnaire.
+There was an opportunity for people and their families to become involved in developing the service and they were encouraged to provide feedback on the service provided both informally, through 'residents' meetings' and through an annual questionnaire.
 They were also supported to raise complaints should they wish to.

-People's families told us they felt the home was well-led and were positive about the registered manager who understood the responsibilities of their role.
+People, their families and external professionals told us they felt the home was well-led and were positive about the registered manager who understood the responsibilities of their role.
 Staff were aware of the provider's vision and values, how they related to their work and spoke positively about the culture and management of the home.